-When enabled, the "Lockout Disable Key" needs to be inserted in the TTL I/O connector to change any of the pump's settings.
+The "Lockout Disable Key" needs to be inserted into the TTL I/O connector to display this setting any of the pump's settings.
 When the key is removed, the user can only start or stop the pump and review current settings.
 Settings can still be changed from RS-232.
-When the user attempts to change a setting, the message [o [- will be displayed.
+When the user attempts to change a setting, the message LoC- will be displayed.